§ 11-37-8.7. Parole of violators.

 (3) The convicted person shall be examined prior to parole by one independent psychiatrist to determine whether the person is a continued danger to children.

-(4) The convicted person shall receive outpatient treatment at his or her own expense after parole or release from hospitalization for a period of time to be set by the parole board, and the department of mental health, retardation and hospitals shall oversee and provide these services.
+(4) The convicted person shall receive outpatient treatment at his or her own expense after parole or release from hospitalization for a period of time to be set by the parole board, and the department of behavioral healthcare, developmental disabilities and hospitals shall oversee and provide these services.
 Any person willfully violating this subsection shall be guilty of a misdemeanor and shall serve not more than one year imprisonment.

 (P.L.
 1986, ch.
 528, § 1.)